syborg2290/Highcharts/README.md

 ### 2. Installing Redux with npm install redux react-redux redux-thunk @types/react-redux

-### 3. Creating a reducer
+### 3. Creating a reducer and continuing with Separation of Concern in mind we separate our login

-### 4. Using separation of Concerns create a separate file with Actions that contains Interfaces in order to clearly define our Actions and format of payload
+### 4. We create a separate file with Actions that contains Interfaces in order to clearly define our Actions and format of payload

 ### 5. Further more we are creating a new file that contains Action Types in order declare them "globaly" and to keep track of them